Chronicle to Core: flood histories, resilience & community engagement

 - Correlate archives and sediments: Link sediment proxy-based records of flooding with the historical archive, so as to better understand the date, frequency and magnitude of known flood events c.1000 AD onwards, and uncover previously unknown flood events.

-- Engage communities creatively: Apply digital humanities approaches and creative community engagement to co-showcase the history and heritage of our coasts.
+- Engage communities creatively: Apply digital humanities approaches and creative community engagement to showcase the history and heritage of our coasts.
 Develop and evaluate innovative tools for engaging young people and local communities in building climate awareness and coastal resilience for the future.

 Why this matters